genesiscommunitysuccess/docs/docs/05_operations/05_testing/01_component-testing.md

 - the user name and password that will enable you to login and authenticate yourself

 ### Testing with Genesis Console
-For users who have Console, the easiest way to check a component is to log into the server and subscribe to the relevant data server via the Resources page.
+For users who have Console, the easiest way to check a component is to log into the server and subscribe to the relevant Data Server via the Resources page.
 You need to know the server address and have a valid user name and password.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.
 2. Enter the IP address of your server.
 3. Log in with your user name and password.
 4. Click on the **RESOURCES** tab.
-5. Filter the type to show only the relevant component, for example event handlers.
+5. Filter the type to show only the relevant component, for example Event Handlers.

-In the example below, we are testing the ability of the event handler EVENT_COUNTERPARTY_INSERT to insert a row of data to the table ALL_COUNTERPARTYS.
+In the example below, we are testing the ability of the Event Handler EVENT_COUNTERPARTY_INSERT to insert a row of data to the table ALL_COUNTERPARTYS.
 The four fields in the table are listed on the left.
 On the right, we have supplied values for the four fields.
-The you can click on **COMMIT** to send the insert.
+Then you can click on **COMMIT** to send the insert.
 A successful insert displays an **ACK** message.
 ![](/img/test-console-add-ctpty.png)

 ### Using an API client